nf-core/viralrecon/docs/output.md

 ### Assembly QUAST

 [QUAST](http://bioinf.spbau.ru/quast) was used to evaluate the quality of assemblies across multiple samples.
 The HTML results can be opened within any browser (we recommend using Google Chrome).
 A single QUAST report will be generated to collate the results across all samples for each assembler.
+Please see the [QUAST output docs](http://quast.sourceforge.net/docs/manual.html#sec3) for more detailed information regarding the output files.

 **Output files:**